chunnel.co.uk › Folkestone to Calais

 Is the ferry a cheaper alternative?

-There is no ferry from Folkestone itself, the ferries on this stretch run from nearby Dover to Calais or Dunkirk, taking around 90 minutes at sea.
-A ferry can be cheaper on some dates, while the tunnel is faster and unaffected by the weather.
-If you want to weigh them up, see our full Channel Tunnel or ferry comparison.
+The ferries sail from Dover, not Folkestone, to Calais or Dunkirk, taking about 90 minutes rather than 35.
+They can be cheaper on some dates, while the tunnel is faster and unaffected by the weather.
+Compare both in our Channel Tunnel or ferry guide.

 Frequently asked questions